-2.5.1 Acoustic Communications
+2.6.1 Acoustic Communications

 There are no restrictions on communication between the robots using a microphone or a speaker.
+The only exception is that the coaching robot may not communicate acoustically via its microphone or speaker.

-2.5.2 Wireless Communications
+2.6.2 Wireless Communications